TedHusted/awake/awake.md

 Tate continues, “And you say that your chair also had an issue Monday night?”

 “Well, yes.
 I was on my way to the endless pool on the second floor.
 I like to swim against the current when I can’t get to the full-sized pool at the YMCA.
 The chair rolled forward rápidamente, and I ended up face down in the pool.”
-Elena folded one arm, palm down.
+Elena folded one arm, in front of her, palm down.
 “Tessa pulled me out.”

 The investigators looked at each other again, clearly having a side conversation.